“I am a passenger,

 Beyond a great look and a technically impressive engine, was Sonic ever really well designed to give a sense of the joy and terrible consequences of ludicrous speed.
 The character was after all not the only attempt at death defying free running.

-The precision platforming of Super Mario Bros, where the player could choose to accelerate and risk vast chasms of lava with a satisfying sense of speed that offered both risk and reward, yet his was not the sole purpose of the game.
+The precision platforming of Super Mario Bros, where the player could choose to accelerate and risk falling into vast chasms of lava by employing a satisfying sense of speed offered a much more satisfying sense of risk and reward.
+Yet, travelling at fast speeds was not the sole purpose of the game.

-Running in Mario games is laced with peril, tempting you to give into your instincts over rational experience and the rather important cautious survival instincts of our species.
+Running in Mario games is laced with peril, tempting you to give into your instincts to get past a series of perils as quickly as possible rather than giving into those all important cautious survival instincts our species has to be patient and take its time.

-In Super Mario Bros, holding down the B button and barreling full throttle into jumps and traps offers player potential benefit and excitement or penance, depending on one’s incredible reactions or outright luck.
-Do you use caution and risk overthinking or failing to reach the end of a level before time runs out and destroys you, or throw caution to the wind and attempt to blast through the unknown perils ahead.
+In Super Mario Bros, holding down the B button and barreling full throttle into jumps and traps offers player potential benefit and excitement or penance, depending on one’s incredible reactions, outright luck or knowledge of what lies ahead.
+Do you use caution and risk failing to reach the end of a level before time runs out and destroys you, or instead throw caution to the wind and attempt to blast through the unknown perils ahead?

-Both approaches can work, or fail spectacularly – an important life lesson from an inconsequential escape.
+Both approaches can work, or fail spectacularly – an important life lesson for the average gamer.

 Sonic games, which have continued to thrive and remain popular in their most well remembered 2D format, continue to use speed in their design as a gameplay and visual novelty, where the player is often removed from the consequences and challenge of sating a need for speed.